Rentadick: Reception

 Clark says the film previewed well but it was "slaughtered by the critics and nobody saw the film, which comes up regularly on late night television to embarrass me."

 Box office

 Sherrin says Rank lost its entire investment.

-Critical reception
+Critical response

 According to Sherrin, "The film starts promisingly but somehow along the way the mixture of nonsense which Cleese and Chapman had concocted fails to rise."

-Cleese called the film " a stinker" and Sherrin a "tasteless, slimy and incompetent" man, who "shortly afterwards... tried to cheat us financially...
+Cleese called the film "a stinker" and Sherrin a "tasteless, slimy and incompetent" man, who "shortly afterwards... tried to cheat us financially...
 The one thing I’m grateful for is that Sherrin was still alive and kicking when Charlie won his Oscar nomination for Best Director for Wanda."

 The Evening Standard called it "an abysmally unfunny series of episodes."